sccn/sccn.github.io/workshops/EEGLAB_2011_Mallorca.md

 The 14th EEGLAB Workshop took place from Thursday, September 22 through Sunday, September 25, 2011 on the Spanish island of Mallorca preceding ICON XI.
-Participants in the first two parts of the Workshop were expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
+Participants in the first two parts of the Workshop were expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The workshops consisted of three
 parts: